Codemon72/JavaScript--Gym_and_Library/JavaScript/array forEach().md

-calls a function once for each element in an array, in order
+calls a function once for each element in an array, returns undefined

 **Note**: the function is not executed for array elements without values.